History of the Wenatchee/Quincy Highway

 As the Quincy to Wenatchee highway paving project was nearing completion - it was renamed Primary State Road 10 (PSR 10) and kept this name until 1964.

-Route 28 connection to the George Sellar Bridge gets an improvement.
+Route 28's connection to the George Sellar Bridge has improved.

 In 2013, WSDOT (Washington State Department of Transportation) changed how State Route 285 flows (from the George Sellar Bridge) onto State Route 28.